rcrowther/updownrecord/README.rst

 In return the user gets silly-easy and efficient data upload/download.
 Bear in mind, this is not the usual file-upload scenario.
 The user has supplied text-based structured data.
 The data is moved as one, no mess with field-fractured web forms.

 I'd trust users to be able to do this, and enjoy the advantages.
-I suppose some people may feel that only admins can do this, and so place the ability under admin control.
+I suppose some people may feel that only admins should do this, and so place the ability under admin control.
 Bear in mind that Django security is still operative.

-The reverse ability, to download a record from a remote location, provides a way to supply human-readable site data.
+The reverse ability, to download a record from a remote location, provides a way to supply human-readable data from the models structuring a website.
 The data is not functionally useless or a dump.
 It has possibilities.

 Limitations
 -----------
-Self-contained records only (foreign keys are unsupported)
+Setup needs consideration for security.

 Only handles CSV, FREECFG (see below), JSON, and XML (that's a limitation?
 Someone will probably think so).

-Text encoding must be UTF-8
+Text encoding must be UTF-8.

 High performance?
 Not likely.